dineshh912/python-problem-solving/guvi.md

-# Data structure
+# Data structures

-# How to calculate running time of an algorithm>

-There are two ways to calculate running time experimental methods and analytical method.

-Experimental method:
-	We implement algorithm on specific language and run it with diffrent input and record running time of algorithm.

-There are two challenges with this method, 1. software & hardware running the program. so it's depend method. some time result might not we expected.

-Analytical method:
-	It's a theroratical approach, we analyze running time based on input.

-Worst case analysis:
-	To understand how an algorithm can perfrom on different size of input we need to analyze algorithm on different cases.

-it's is a case when an algorithm will take a maximum running time for input size n to execute.

-let's say if we are searching an element in an array using a searching algorithm then if an element is found at the last index then it's a worst-case for the algorithm. so generally we consider an input for which the algorithm takes the longest time to execute.
+In simpler terms data structures is helps us to store, access and manage the data effeciently.
+Data is nothing but eveything we feed into the system as input.

+Lets take a Travel analogy, There are different mode of transport available, Air, train, Road.
+We can't take train or aircraft when we want to go to next street. it's not efficient. like wise if we want to carry lot's of passenger we can't depend on the bus. if we want to go the location immediently where time is important likely we choose air travel. as whole method of chossing the container (mode of transport) is called Datastructure.

+* Data structure main thing to consider - Capacity and its effiecent usage
+* Algorithm - Effienceny and design
+* Algorithm analysis - Size complexity, Time complexity

-The worst case is very informative and is usually done because an algorithm can't execute in a time that is greater than the worst case.
+  * Worst case: Algortiham takes maximum running time for the input size to execute.
+The worst case analysis is useful because algorithm can't execute in a time that is greater than the worst case.

-Best case analysis:
+  * Average case: Calculating average case is difficult, because it varies based on input size.
-	Algorithm take minimum running time for an input size. this case is not very informative because it's doesn't show the real execution time of an algorithm.
+  * Best case: Minimum running time takes for the program to run, this is not much informative since it doesn't show the real execution time of an algorithm.

-generally it's very difficult to compute the average case. because the input size is very.

-Big O notation: Tool to compare efficinency of algorithm.
-It represents upper bound of an algorithm.
+  * Predict algortihm performance
+  * Scalability
+  * How it's behave for different algorithms.
+  * Algorithm affects datastructure performance.
+  * Program = Algorithm + Data structure

+## Abstract Data type (ADT)

+In order to drive a car we no need to be a mechanic. we need to know only the essential to drive the vechicle. at the same time we don't learn all the car model in the world to get licence.

+ADT basically hide the details and give only essential.
+EX: List - Pop, delete, add

+## Linear Search

+Operation count(O) increase exactly with the number of elements(n).
+If i have 1 trash bag, i have to take out trash once, so it's O(1). if it's two trash bag O(2) like wise O(n).

+When we want to find the number in the list, best case for linear search is O(1),because the element can be first in the list.
+The average and worst case always linked with size (length of the list) so the time complexity will be O(n)

+## Binary Search

+For a binary search, the best case O(1).
+The item located in mid point.
+The worst and average case is O(log n).
+Log is a way of experessing an exponent for a given base. so if there are 16 elements, it would take worst case 4 steps to find the number 15.

+## Bubble sort, insertion sort, selection sort

+O(n^2)